Interstate 24: Clarksville and Western Highland Rim

-I-24 crosses into Tennessee from Kentucky traveling in a southeasterly-to-northwesterly direction into Montgomery County, and serving as a major means of access to St. Louis and Chicago to the northwest.
-Immediately within the eastern outskirts of Clarksville, the fifth-largest city in Tennessee, the interstate reaches an interchange with State Route 48 (SR 48), less than 1 mi later, which provides access to Fort Campbell.
-About 3 mi later the interstate reaches US 79, which also provides access to Guthrie and Russellville in Kentucky to the northeast.
-Bypassing Clarksville to the east, the interstate next reaches SR 237.
+I-24 crosses into Tennessee from Kentucky traveling in a southeasterly-to-northwesterly direction into Montgomery County and serving as a major means of access to St. Louis and Chicago to the northwest.
+Immediately within the eastern outskirts of Clarksville, the fifth-largest city in Tennessee, the Interstate reaches an interchange with State Route 48 (SR 48), less than 1 mi later, which provides access to Trenton in Kentucky to the north.
+About 3 mi later the Interstate reaches US 79, which also provides access to Guthrie and Russellville in Kentucky to the northeast.
+Bypassing Clarksville to the east, the Interstate next reaches SR 237.
 The highway then begins a steep descent, with the westbound lanes utilizing a truck climbing lane to ascend the grade from the east.
 It then crosses the Red River before reaching SR 76.

 Leaving Clarksville, the highway enters a long straight section with several steep grades and crosses into Robertson County a short distance later.
-Several miles later, the interstate reaches an interchange with SR 49 near Pleasant View and Coopertown, which provides access to Springfield to the northeast and Ashland City to the southwest.
+Several miles later, the Interstate reaches an interchange with SR 49 near Pleasant View and Coopertown, which provides access to Springfield to the northeast and Ashland City to the southwest.
 The route then descends, utilizing another westbound truck lane, before briefly entering Cheatham County.
-The interstate then crosses another steep hill over the next several miles, utilizing an eastbound truck lane, before crossing into Davidson County.
-It then has an interchange with US 431 near the Joelton community, and begins a gradual descent into the Nashville Basin, containing a westbound truck lane.
-Passing over the next few miles through dense woodlands, the highway the highway reaches SR 45 (Old Hickory Boulevard) about 5 mi later.
-Over the next 3 mi beyond this point, the interstate crosses over another steep hill, utilizing truck lanes on both the eastbound and westbound ascent, before reaching Nashville at SR 155 (Briley Parkway).
+The Interstate then crosses another steep hill over the next several miles, utilizing an eastbound truck lane before crossing into Davidson County.
+It then has an interchange with US 431 near the Joelton community and begins a gradual descent into the Nashville Basin, containing a westbound truck lane.
+Passing over the next few miles through dense woodlands, the highway reaches SR 45 (Old Hickory Boulevard) about 5 mi later.
+Over the next 3 mi beyond this point, the Interstate crosses over another steep hill, utilizing truck lanes on both the eastbound and westbound ascent before reaching Nashville at SR 155 (Briley Parkway).